Orthogonal Time Frequency Space

 Orthogonal Time Frequency Space (OTFS) is a 2D modulation technique that transforms the information carried in the Delay-Doppler coordinate system.
-The information is transformed in the similar time-frequency domain as utilized by the traditional schemes of modulation such as TDMA, CDMA, and OFDM.
+The information is transformed in a similar time-frequency domain as utilized by the traditional schemes of modulation such as TDMA, CDMA, and OFDM.
 It was first used for fixed wireless, and is now a contending waveform for 6G technology due to its robustness in high-speed vehicular scenarios.

-OTFS is intimately related to an earlier modulation 2D modulation scheme - called orthogonal short-time Fourier (OSTF) signaling - and is related to it through a 2D discrete Fourier transform.
-In this regard, OTFS is simply a precoded version of OSTF.
-Yet, OSTF defines the critical analog-digital interface that is matched to the characteristics of the time-varying wireless channel.

 Overview

 OTFS is a modulation scheme where each transmitted symbol experiences a near-constant channel gain even in channels at high carrier frequencies (mm-wave) or with high Doppler.
-This OTFS signal is well localized in both time and frequency domain.
+This OTFS signal is well localized in both the time and frequency domain.
 The transmitted signal is in the delay-doppler domain.
 OTFS waveform remains invariant under the operation of the time and frequency domains.
 When we transmit an OTFS waveform in the delay-doppler domain, we use the Zak transform.
-This OTFS will satisfy Heisenberg Uncertainty principle (signal is localized in delay-doppler representation).
+This OTFS will satisfy the Heisenberg Uncertainty principle (signal is localized in delay-doppler representation).

-The quantity X[n,m] is precisely in the time-frequency domain of OSTF, which as noted above, is used for transmitting the waveform over the wireless channel.
-OTFS and OSTF are related through a 2D unitary transform (precoding).
-However, the choice of the pulse shape in OSTF is critical to this operation of OSTF as well as OTFS.

 It effectively transforms the time-varying multipath channel into a 2D channel in the Delay-Doppler domain.
 Using this transformation, along with equalization within this domain, each symbol experiences similar channel gain throughout the transmission.

 The modulation begins with first mapping the information symbols x[k,l] in the Delay–Doppler domain to symbols X [n, m] for creating the time-domain signal s(t) which is transmitted over a wireless channel.
-At the receiver end, the time-domain signal r(t) is mapped to the domain of time-frequency using the Wigner transform which is the inverse of Heisenberg transform and then for symbol demodulation uses the Delay–Doppler domain.
+At the receiver end, the time-domain signal r(t) is mapped to the domain of time-frequency using the Wigner transform, which is the inverse of the Heisenberg transform and then for symbol demodulation uses the Delay–Doppler domain.

-The technology has been used in 5G networks and is being considered for 6G networks.
+The technology is being considered for 6G networks.